 EDUCATION

-The course offers five specialisations: Choreography, Theatre Practices, Performance Art, De-disciplined Body and Digital Performances.
-HOME's de-disciplined curriculum complements the fluid nature of performance by allowing students to study with students from all specialisations and even other departments within ArtEZ Unviersity of the Arts and engage with lecturers, tutors, supervisors and mentors both within and beyond HOME as suits their individual practices
+The HOME's de-disciplined curricula complements the fluid nature of performance by allowing students to study with students from all specialisations and even other departments within ArtEZ University of the Arts and engage with lecturers, tutors, supervisors and mentors both within and beyond the HOME as suits their individual practices.

 STRUCTURE